scrive1/scrive1/README.md

 - 👋 Hi, I’m Roxy.
-- 👀 I’m interested in front end development and ui/ux design
+- 👀 I’m interested in ui/ux design and product ownership.
+- 🎨 I enjoy using Figma and Adobe CC.
-- 🌱 I’m currently learning javascript/react/typescript
+- 🌱 I’m currently learning Azure DevOps and some FE development.
 - 📫 How to reach me: roxy3631@gmail.com